Risshō Kōsei Kai: Object of Devotion

 Risshō Kōsei Kai venerates the Eternal Buddha, the central figure of the Lotus Sutra, instead of a gohonzon.
-The central temple, the Great Sacred Hall, features a statue of the Eternal Buddha that is 6.09 meters long and 3.03 meters wide.
+The central temple, the Great Sacred Hall, features a statue of the Eternal Buddha that is 6.09 meters tall and 3.03 meters wide.
 The imagery of the Eternal Buddha used in the Great Sacred Hall, and all temple altars, is of a standing Buddha enveloped in a fiery halo, within are four, smaller Bodhisattvas: